75vish/CODSOFT_TASK-1/README.md

-The model uses Random Forest Classsifier algorithm along with the various data science steps such as analysis, preprocessing, modeling and evaluation.
+The model uses Random Forest Classsifier algorithm along with the various data science steps such as analysis, preprocessing, visualization, modeling and evaluation.